 You can see more “normal” places in Paris, like random streets and parks.
 There’s also a scene where you can take a look at the Stravinsky Fountain (near Pompidou Centre) and Pont Alexandre III, which is a really popular spot for movies that take place in Paris.

-This movie does not exactly takes place in Paris but in Versailles.
-You’ll get immersed into the luxurious and decadent lifestyle of the French monarchy before the French Revolution.
+This movie does not exactly take place in Paris but in Versailles.
+You’ll get immersed in the luxurious and decadent lifestyle of the French monarchy before the French Revolution.
 I feel this movie isn’t enough appreciated, I mean, Kirsten Dunst, Jason Schwartzman and I Want Candy in the same movie?
 Come on!
 Nothing can top that.

 Besides the great casting, I completely loved the costume design of this movie and all the effort that was made in sets and props.
 I also recently read Marie Antoinette’s biography and I was surprised by the accuracy of most of the movie.
 It obviously has some artistic freedom but, in general, there are also many historical facts throughout it (even the scene where Marie’s dogs are taken away from her, that truly happened!).